Truck Loans Australia Weekly Road Transport News Briefing

 Read Full Transcript:

-Hello and welcome to Truck Loans Australia Weekly Road Transport News Briefing, Im Paige Estritori, and its Sunday, 7 December 2025.
+Hello and welcome to the Truck Loans Australia Weekly Road Transport News Briefing, Im Paige Estritori, its Sunday 16 November 2025.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.